NEW YORK -- MTV, home of the "Jersey Shore" reality show, plans to air a fundraising special to help rebuild New Jersey’s devastated shoreline.

 Major contributors include ABC personalities Barbara Walters, George Stephanopoulos and Mark Cuban, the Dallas Mavericks owner and star of ABC’s "Shark Tank."
 The Samsung Corp. also made a major gift.

-In addition, the Walt Disney Co. made a $1
+In addition, the Walt Disney Co. made a $1 million contribution to local charities.

 NBC held a telethon Friday for storm victims that raised nearly $23 million.